How

 The Builder:

-are able to help you in English.
+help you in English.

 shop has Hebei plate bikes for 28,000 (illegally